-How to reach Suchindram Thanumalayan Temple
+How to reach Suchindram Thanumalayan Temple?

-- By air: Thiruvanathapuram International airport is the nearest airport located at a distance of 70 km from the temple.
+- Air: Thiruvanathapuram International airport is the nearest airport 70 km away from the temple.

-Hotels near Suchindram Thanumalayan Temple
+Where to stay near Suchindram Thanumalayan Temple?

 - Pioneer Grand Palace is roughly 7 km from Parakkai Lake and 1 km from Vadasery Bus Stand.
 The property in Nagercoil is a budget accommodation offering free buffet breakfast and great atmosphere.

 - Hotel Reech at 57 Court Road, Nagercoil is another suitable place to check in.

-The world famous Arulmigu Bhagavathyamman Temple is located nearby.
-It is an important temple situated near to Nagercoil – colachel State highway in Mandaikadu.
+The world famous Arulmigu Bhagavathyamman Temple is near Suchindram Thanumalayan Temple.
+It is an important temple near Nagercoil – colachel State highway in Mandaikadu.
 During the month of Masi, people from all over India come here to celebrate the famous Kodai vizha festival.

 Arulmigu Bhagavathyamman Temple is at the confluence of three seas of India’s South Corner.